Unexpected Class Cancellations (e.g., Snow Days)

 Instructor's Absence from Class

-If your instructor does not show up for class, please call the department for further instructions.
+If a student's instructor does not show up for class, the student may call the department for further instructions.

 Faculty are required to meet classes as scheduled.
-Senate Rule 7.2.2 states: "Meet classes as scheduled in accordance with University regulations.
+The Senate Rule on Student Relations states: "Meet classes as scheduled in accordance with University regulations.
 (Absences caused by illness or emergencies are clearly excusable; absence owing to attendance at scholarly meetings, occasional professional service, pedagogical experimentation, etc., are exceptions which should be approved by the department chair.)"